How to live together during a divorce or separation

 4. Don't forget the importance of respectful communication

 Keep detailed divorce conversations for a neutral place outside the home if possible.
-Personally, I would often have them in the car (minus the kids) even if it was just parked up.
-Constantly remind yourself that factual and calm conversations are always more productive and positive than a cheap shot or whinge or complaint.
-This also applies to extended family.
-Set the tone that you are focused on co-parenting, don’t encourage taking sides or bad words about your ex.
-Ultimately remember that this transition period will come to an end and you will eventually live apart, so be resilient and patient.
+Factual and calm conversations are always more productive and positive than a cheap shot, whinge, or complaint.
+Set the tone that you’re focused on co-parenting.
+Ultimately, remember that this transition period will come to an end, and you will eventually live apart, so be resilient and patient.

 Your personal mental health and stability are paramount, not only for your kids but for you to continue to function daily and make the most of your days.